Introduction: The Keyless Keyboard

 Plug in the keyboard and begin marking each "dot" with a sharpie.
 To know which "dot" is which key, press down the dot.
 Whatever letter, symbol, number etc. shows up on the screen is the key.

-take your time and don't rush.
-If you mismark key it with be very difficult or impossible to redo
+Take your time and don't rush.
+If you mismark a key it with be very difficult to redo.